Generic Name: trandolapril and verapamil (tran DOL a pril and ver AP a mil)

-If you need surgery, tell the surgeon ahead of time that you are using trandolapril and verapamil.
+If you need surgery, tell the surgeon ahead of time that you are using Tarka.
 You may need to stop using the medicine for a short time.

 Keep using this medicine as directed, even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.